 16. Civil Rule (CR) 12(b), (g), (h); Sherrerv.
 Sherrer, 334 U.S. 343, 92 L. Ed.
 1429, 68 S. Ct.
 1087 (1948).

 18. RCW 4.12.030.

-22. You may file a Motion to Quash the Ex Parte Restraining Order before the hearing.
-It will probably be hard to do this without a lawyer.
-You may want to respond to the Motion for an Ex Parte Restraining Order/Order to Show Cause and wait for your scheduled hearing to let the court decide whether the restraints in the order should stay in effect.
+22. You may file a Motion to Quash the Immediate Restraining Order before the hearing.
+It may be hard to do this without a lawyer.
+You may want to respond to the Motion for an Immediate Restraining Order and wait for your scheduled hearing to let the court decide whether the restraints in the order should stay in effect.
 To file a motion to quash, talk with a lawyer.

 24. "Domestic violence" refers to acts of violence or threats of harm by one spouse/partner toward the other or their children.
 RCW 26.50.010(1).
 If your spouse/partner has injured or threatened you or your children with bodily injury , you may be a victim of domestic violence.

 25. RCW 26.16.030; Yeslerv.
 Hochstetter, 4 Wn.
 349, 30 P. 398 (1892).

 29. See,InreMarriageofLindsey,101 Wn.2d 299, 678 P.2d 328 (1984); In reMarriageofDeHollander, 53 Wn.
 App.
 695, 770 P.2d 638 (1989); but see,In reMarriageofPennington, 142 Wn.2d 592, 14 P.3d 764 (2000) (court determined that facts did not support a finding that a meretricious relationship existed).
 The court may also consider contributions you both made toward the other party's separate property while you were living together as community contributions.
 In re MarriageofPearson-Maines, 70 Wn.
 App.
 860, 855 P.2d 1210 (1993).